Silicosis Compensation Claims

 - providing employees with the necessary safety training

 If you have been diagnosed with silicosis, it may be possible for you to make a claim for personal injury compensation.
-Our solicitors have vast experience in processing silicosis claims and would be pleased to discuss the details of your case during a free consultation.
+The solicitors we work in partnership with have vast experience in processing silicosis claims and would be pleased to discuss the details of your case during a free consultation.